Subject | Course | Title | |

 ART | 1200 | InDesign Software | |

-Description Required for Graphic Design and Electronic Publishing majors.
-Students learn the skills, tools and procedures needed to create electronic page layout files for output using leading industry software.
+Description Students learn the skills, tools and procedures needed to create electronic page layout files for output using leading industry software.

 USOE Course Alignment: